adamcbrewer/modus-operandi/accessibility.md

-**Problem**: Such as learning disabilities, distractibility, inability to remember or focus on large amounts of information which could be brought on by various types of depression, or behavioral disorders.
+**Problem**: Such as learning disabilities, distractibility, inability to remember or focus on large amounts of information which could be brought on by various types of depression, or behavioural disorders.

 **Solution**: Give the user plenty of time to interact with the content, and help them avoid mistakes with appropriate dialogs and warnings.